hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

 Now that you know how to create vectors, let's practice with a quick exercise.

+### Exercise

-Now, let's go through the exercise.
+Now, let's go through the exercise together.
 First, we need to create a new vector by combining the values of our `glengths` and `species` vectors.
 We need to use the combine function using a c, parentheses, and inside the parentheses we add our values.
 What are the values we would place inside the combine functions?
 Would it be the names `glengths` and `species` surrounded by quotes?

 ```r
 c("glengths", "species")